Nebraska Seal of Biliteracy

 What is the Seal of Biliteracy?

-The Seal of Biliteracy is an award given by the State of Nebraska in recognition of high school students who have studied and attained proficiency in two or more languages by high school graduation.
+The Seal of Biliteracy is an award the State of Nebraska gives to recognize high school students who have studied and attained proficiency in two or more languages by graduation.

 Why Apply?

 The Seal of Biliteracy can be reflected on a student’s high school transcript.
-The Seal honors students’ bilingual proficiency and serves as evidence of skills that are attractive to future employers and college admissions offices nationwide.
+The Seal honors students’ bilingual proficiency and provides evidence of bilingual skills attractive to future employers and college admissions offices nationwide.

 Who Should Apply